OpenVPN/openvpn3/CLA.rst

 Part II
 #######

-Copyright (C) 2017 OpenVPN Technologies, Inc.
+Copyright (C) 2017 OpenVPN Inc.

 In addition:

-(e) I understand that OpenVPN Technologies, Inc. may relicense this project, this contribution, and any modification to it under any license.
-I certify that I, or the person on whose behalf I am submitting the contribution, have the right to grant and hereby grant OpenVPN Technologies, Inc. a license to do so for this contribution.
-My grant is made on the condition that OpenVPN Technologies, Inc. will make any modification to this contribution available to the OpenVPN project under the open source license indicated in the file.
+(e) I understand that OpenVPN Inc. may relicense this project, this contribution, and any modification to it under any license.
+I certify that I, or the person on whose behalf I am submitting the contribution, have the right to grant and hereby grant OpenVPN Inc. a license to do so for this contribution.
+My grant is made on the condition that OpenVPN Inc. will make any modification to this contribution available to the OpenVPN project under the open source license indicated in the file.